Acute Heart Failure (AHF)

 2) Congestion:

-a) In systemic circulation (right ventricular failure): Peripheral edema (ankle or sacral pitting edema; this may be absent in early AHF); jugular vein distention; epigastric tenderness (caused by liver enlargement); sometimes ascites and pleural and/or pericardial effusions.
+a) In systemic circulation (right ventricular failure): Peripheral edema (ankle or sacral pitting edema; this may be absent in early AHF); jugular vein distention; epigastric tenderness (caused by liver enlargement); sometimes ascites and pleural effusion, pericardial effusion, or both.

 b) In pulmonary circulation (left ventricular [LV] failure, which may lead to pulmonary edema): Dyspnea, tachypnea and orthopnea, crackles over lungs.